johnsonstephan/The-Ethernaut-CTF-Challenge-Solutions/README.md

 *The Ethernaut is a Web3/Solidity based wargame inspired by [overthewire.org](https://overthewire.org/wargames/), played in the Ethereum Virtual Machine.
 Each level is a smart contract that needs to be 'hacked'.
 The game is 100% open source and all levels are contributions made by other players.*

-Brief solutions for OpenZeppelin's Ethernaut CTF.
-Writeups pending.
+Concise solutions for OpenZeppelin's Ethernaut CTF.
+Detailed write-ups pending.

 **Completed**